monero-project/monero/README.i18n.md

-Loki daemon internationalization
+Beldex daemon internationalization
 ==================================

-The Loki command line tools can be translated in various languages.
-If you wish to contribute and need help/support, contact the [Loki Localization Workgroup on Taiga](https://taiga.getloki.org/project/erciccione-loki-localization/) or come chat on `#loki-translations` (Freenode/IRC, riot/matrix, MatterMost)
+The Beldex command line tools can be translated in various languages.
+If you wish to contribute and need help/support, contact the [Beldex Localization Workgroup on Taiga](https://taiga.getloki.org/project/erciccione-loki-localization/) or come chat on `#loki-translations` (Freenode/IRC, riot/matrix, MatterMost)

-In order to use the same translation workflow as the [Loki GUI](https://github.com/loki-project/loki-gui), they use Qt Linguist translation files.
+In order to use the same translation workflow as the [Beldex GUI](https://github.com/Beldex-Coin/loki-gui), they use Qt Linguist translation files.
 However, to avoid the dependencies on Qt this normally implies, they use a custom loader to read those files at runtime.

 ### Tools for translators